MattDrivenDev/RGB/README.md

 - [ ] Add simple floor switch that does an action - switches are activated when a character of the same colour stands on it
 - [x] Tiled map editor integration
 - [ ] Tiled map layers for collisions in the map
-- [ ] Can we set starting positions for the player characters in the Tiled map?
+- [x] Set starting positions for the player characters in the Tiled map
 - [ ] Player characters need health, which should be displayed on the HUD
 - [x] Orthoganal camera that follows the player
 - [	] Should player characters be forced to stay together? (limited by camera bounds I guess)